 Both Magento and Shopify offer marketing tools outside of email marketing, social media integrations, and blogging features.
-A couple of such tools include the Shopify Product Add Ons or the Magento Addons you can integrate from a third party.
+Some tools include the Shopify Product Add-Ons or the Magento Addons you can integrate from a third party.

 Since email, social media, and blogs are some of the most common marketing tools, let’s investigate Magento vs Shopify in those regards.